Personal relationships of Elvis Presley: High school and early stardom

 Thomas Parker, for encouraging Presley to go out with beautiful women only "for the publicity."

-Between 1954 and 1956, when his stardom began to rise, Presley became the subject of adulation and adoration of young Hollywood starlets such as Natalie Wood, Judy Tyler, Shelley Fabares, and Connie Stevens.
+Between 1954 and 1956, when his stardom began to rise, Presley became the subject of adulation and adoration by young Hollywood starlets such as Natalie Wood, Judy Tyler, Shelley Fabares, and Connie Stevens.
 His mother believed that Wood was a schemer who hoped to "snare" the singer only "for publicity purposes."
-When a columnist wanted to know if the romance with Presley was "serious," Wood's cool answer was, "Not right now.
+When a columnist wanted to know if the romance with Presley was "serious," Wood's answer was, "Not right now.
 But who knows what will happen?"
 One of her judgments of Elvis was, "He can sing but he can't do much else."